jrxrs/thesandbox/OCPJ7P.md

 # Java Class Design #

 ## Foundations of Object Orientates Programming ##

   * _Abstraction_: Hiding lower-level details and exposing only the essential and relevant details to the users.
   * _Encapsulation_: Combining data and the functions operating on it as a single unit.
+Encapsulation also allows you to control access to infomration, validate data, or modify data format without the risk of breaking another class.
   * _Inheritance_: Creating hierarchical relationships between related classes.
   * _Polymorphism_: Interpreting the same message (i.e. method call) with different meanings depending on the context.